comp426-2022-fall/a99-group23/README.md

 Recipe Finder gives users the ability to find recipes - and fast!
-When given a checklist of common household groceries, users can select what they have available and Recipe Finder will give them a few delicious recipes to choose from and try out.
+When given a checklist of common household groceries, users can select what they have available and Recipe Finder will give them a few delicious recipes to choose from and try out!

 ## Demo
 *Demo Video*